TobiasLibera/GRBL-HBridge/README.md

 ## License

-GRBL-HBridge is published under the terms of **GNU General Public License v3.0** to ensure conformity with the GRBL project.
+GRBL_HBridge is published under the terms of **GNU General Public License v3.0** to ensure conformity with the GRBL project.

 <br />